 - Watch a recording of a webinar about Java Group Programs.

-- Build your facilitation skills through a series of upcoming webinars.
-To register, click here.
+- Build your facilitation skills through a series of webinars.

-- Read an article in Home & Long-Term Care Magazine.
+- Read an article in Home & Long-Term Care Magazine (page 18).

 For more information, please contact Michelle Fleming, Knowledge Broker at the Bruyere Centre for Learning, Research and Innovation in Long-Term Care at email@example.com.